West Virginia - update through December 2017

-This interactive presentation contains the latest oil & gas production data from all 2060 horizontal wells in West Virginia that started producing since 2010.
+This interactive presentation contains the latest gas production data through December, from all 2,368 horizontal wells in West Virginia that started producing since 2010.
 West Virginia only publishes production data once per year, and this post contains the data released last month.

 The ‘Advanced Insights’ presentation is displayed below: